 - Superior comfort

-- Run a bit large
+- Sizing runs a little bit bigger

 The name says it all regarding the Rockport Rugged Bucks Boot.
 It is, after all, a sturdy, rugged boot that stands up to any terrain or weather condition, and comes with the bonus of being waterproof.